 Oriented strand board is a wood structural panel made from rectangular-shaped strands of wood.
 It is very similar to a particleboard.
 OSB has great quality with no laps, gaps, or voids.

 Oriented Strand Board is more rigid than particle board which can bear much heavier loads.
-OSB is widely used for the roof, wall, and floor sheathing.
+OSB is widely used for roof, wall, and floor sheathing.

 Oriented strand board Pros and Cons